 So far found in man-made habitats, in Colombia associated with algae.

 The banding sequences of arms A, E and F were described by Wülker & Morath (1989) as C. spec.
 Cali.
-The species was described for all stages and the polytene chromosomes pictured by Wülker et al. (1989b).
+The species was described for adult male, larva and the polytene chromosomes pictured by Wülker et al. (1989b).